Create a Website Account - Manage notification subscriptions, save form progress and more.

-The Adult Probation Department is open from Monday to Friday, 8:00 to 4:30 pm and is located at 227 W Jefferson Blvd, 4th Floor, South Bend, IN 46601.
+The Adult Probation Department is open Monday through Friday, from 8:00 a.m. to 4:30 p.m.
+Located on the 4th Floor of the County-City Building @ 227 W Jefferson Blvd, South Bend, IN 46601.

-Monday - Friday: 9:00 a.m. to 1:00 p.m. and 2:15 p.m. to 6:45 p.m.
-Saturday: 9:00 a.m. to 11:45 a.m.
+Monday - Friday: 9:00 a.m. to 12:45 p.m. and 2:15 p.m. to 6:45 p.m.

+The lab is located at 227 W Jefferson Blvd, 3rd Floor, South Bend, IN.
 You must bring a Photo ID and $15 with you.
 If you are testing for an agency other than Probation, CSAP or Problem Solving Court - you must bring documentation from your referring agency.